In this article we will introduce an application called VirtualMotionCapture.

-In addition, since it can be launched simultaneously with the VR game application, you can record an MR video as if the character entered the world of the game application by combining the game application screen with the VirtualMotionCapture screen.
+In addition, since it can be launched simultaneously with a VR game application, you can record an MR video as if the character entered the world of the game application by combining the game application screen with the VirtualMotionCapture screen.

-This time, I explain how to become a Vtuber with VirtualMotionCapture and the space generated by STYLY.
+Below we explain how to become a Vtuber with VirtualMotionCapture and the space generated by STYLY.

 - 1 Introduction and preparation

 - 2 What is VirtualMotionCapture?

 - 5 The Setting for Camera, Lip Sync and Trackers

 - 7 How to Cecome Vtuber with STYLY